open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 #### 1.1: Repository Setup

-Start by cloning the repository that holds all the essential scripts and configurations for deployment.
+Start by cloning the repository that holds all the essential scripts and configurations for deployment in the Ubuntu Linux system.
 This step is vital for obtaining the tools needed for the standalone node.

 ```bash
 git clone https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node